c9/core/docs/CODING_STANDARDS.md

 Vertical alignment
 ------------------

-Vertically aligning asignments can improve readability but also makes it harder to maintain the code.
+Vertically aligning assignments can improve readability but also makes it harder to maintain the code.
 The style should be avoided.

 *Right*: